ome/omero-guide-introduction/docs/group-user-management.rst

 - How to manage groups, creating and editing a new/existing group
 - How to manage users, creating and editing a new/existing user
-- How to set up OMERO server to be able to email all users
+- How to set up the OMERO server to be able to email all users

 Resources
 ---------